SlapBot/slapbot.github.io/documentation/developer/index.md

 - Create a github repository with the actual module.
 - Write a setup on how to integrate it, basically copy pasting it to modules folder, installing some package as a dependency? wiring the module name in modules.json
-- Sharing it with Stephanie's main team by using any of the social media links listed below so that we can show it to other users in one single place in the [resources](/documentation/resources/modules) section.
+- Sharing it with Stephanie's main team by using any of the social media links listed below especially [Reddit](https://www.reddit.com/StephanieAssistant) so that we can show it to other users in one single place in the [resources](/documentation/resources/modules) section.